OsamabinAdnan/openaisdk_PanaversityYT/DiffbetOpenRouterLiteLLM_sirAsharib/README.md

 ## LiteLLM Implementation

 LiteLLM provides a unified interface for multiple LLM providers with consistent response formats.
+Below is the output of the file `try_litellm.py`.

 ![LiteLLM Architecture](Assets/liteLLM.png)